 A similar service is also offered by UNIGE, by means of “Uni-emploi”.
 For more information, check their website: http://www.unige.ch/emploi/Accueil.html (French only).

 Tip 1: IHEID career services also offer career coaching.
 Incoming students are encouraged to make an appointment to review CVs, write cover letters, prepare for interviews or simply establish more specific career goals and plan.
-To receive career counselling, make an appointment with Ms Déborah Kestener, Junior coordinator at the Career Services.
+To receive career counselling, make an appointment with Ms Déborah Kestener, Junior coordinator at the Career Services, there are also walk-in appointments held every week.

 An important number of international organisations, NGOs, governments and private companies recruit interns through the Institute‘s Career Services.
 Finding an (unpaid) internship for the summer or as a complement to your studies during the year should not be difficult, while paid internships are much harder to come by.